 Dr. Carine has chosen to continue to take insurance for the financial benefit of her patients.
 She feels that children need quality preventative care, and that not accepting insurance would limit the amount of prevention she would be able to provide.
 Therefore, as outlined above, there are pressures placed on this office that we must work around.

-In addition, you should call your insurance (or check online) to see if your particular plan lists us as an “in network” provider.
-When you find us listed on a particular plan, or call your insurance to confirm that, we recommend documenting the date, time and representative you speak with.
+In addition, you should call your insurance (or check online) to see if your particular plan lists our practice as an “in network” provider.
+When you find us listed on a plan, or call your insurance to confirm, we recommend documenting the date, time, and representative you speak with.

+If you are not familiar with your plan coverage, we recommend you contact your carrier directly.
 If your insurance company requires you to choose a primary care provider (PCP), it is the patient’s responsibility, at all times, to notify them prior to your visit to ensure that you have authorization for your visit with us.

 If your insurance has changed, please update our office immediately by emailing us (front + back) copies of your new insurance card(s).